MOM.CEO: You’re a CEO and a committed mom, what’s your secret to making it work?

 MOM.CEO: Being a leader that deals with financials often… can you give us 3 tips that a mother should be teaching her children on finance/money so they may have a chance to succeed in life?

-PK: One of the things we made a point of was to be open to entrepreneurship.
+Pam Klein: One of the things we made a point of was to be open to entrepreneurship.
 The benefits of making your own money.
 Being fully able to control your own money.
 I see it now with my son who is in a sales-related role with a technology company.
 While he is not the CEO, he does understand sales and commission.
 You are in control of your outcome.
 We made it a point to discuss with them the possibility of making your own money beyond a salary and to not be afraid of being an entrepreneur and doing your own thing.

 Another lesson was to invest in yourself early.
 Their grandparents bought them stocks for birthdays.
-We invested in their RRSPs (Canada retirement savings program) when the turned 18.
+We invested in their RRSPs (Canada retirement savings program) when they turned 18.
 It's never too young to learn the value of compound interest. and what it means to establish good credit.

 Finally, we instilled in them the value of giving with both types of currency: Time & Money.
 We tried to teach them the intrinsic value of being a compassionate person.
 Find a way to give back because you can.